Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 | ![](images/lovelace_example-1.png) | [lovelace.yaml_example-1](lovelace.yaml_example-1) |
 | ![](images/lovelace_example-2.png) | [lovelace.yaml_example-2](lovelace.yaml_example-2) |
 | ![](images/lovelace_example-3.png) | [lovelace.yaml_example-3](lovelace.yaml_example-3) * |

 \* NOTE: This approach takes advantage of the [Mushroom Template Card](https://github.com/piitaya/lovelace-mushroom/blob/main/docs/cards/template.md).
 In order to use it you might install the Mushroom cards.
 I would recommend to use [HACS](https://hacs.xyz/) to install them.

 ## Open Topics
-- As of today (2024-11-13) the Package is tested with two devices in master-slave logic.
-It is working fine, but can only controll the master.
-However, retreiving sensor values from a slave is not tested untill now.
+- The Package is tested with two devices in master-slave logic.
+I'm receiving values for the Slave by just duplicating the secret `device-status-x`, the corresponding REST-sensor and filter-sensors.
+Also the "Filter Notification" needs to be extended.
+However, this is not documented above.
+- Thankfully [JannickWe](https://github.com/JannickWe) also tested the package with two master devices.
+It is working fine, but you can only control the master-device!
 - I am not able to provide a custom integration.
-If you are a developer and have the time and knowledge to do so, feel free to take my "code" or send me a message so that we can push this package forward to a more user-friendly integration.
+However, others managed to do so.
+You can find a custom Integration on Github ( [ambientika](https://github.com/ambientika) / [HomeAssistant-integration-for-Ambientika](https://github.com/ambientika/HomeAssistant-integration-for-Ambientika) ) and on the [HACS](https://www.hacs.xyz/).
 - A [Template-Fan](https://www.home-assistant.io/integrations/fan.template/) may be a thing.
 But I'm not sure, if this makes any sense with this device.

 <br>